Montana Heat Pump Rebates

 What's available in Montana

 HEEHRA rebate: Point-of-sale rebate up to $8,000 for households at or below 80% of area median income.
 Funded by the IRA, administered by each state.
-Montana is currently finalizing program rules.
+Montana is finalizing program rules.

 Montana rebate programs